-As an added bonus, if you spend the virtual coins you earn in the app, the Forest team contacts their partners, Trees for The Future – and arranges for a real tree to be planted somewhere in the world.
+As an added bonus, if you spend the virtual coins you earn in the tool, the Forest team contacts their partners, Trees for The Future, and arranges for a real tree to be planted somewhere.

 RescueTime – automatic productivity tracker

-While Clockify is a straightforward work hours tracker, RescueTime plays out more as an automatic productivity tracker.
-It automatically measures the amount of time you spend on various software or websites, and then stores this data to an easily accessible cloud.
+While Clockify is a straightforward work hours tracker, RescueTime plays out more like an automatic productivity tracker.
+It automatically measures the amount of time you spend on various software or websites and then stores this data to an easily accessible cloud.

 Once you install it, you’ll get accurate data on how long you procrastinate on various time-consuming websites – the app immediately starts recording time as soon as you switch from one website to another.

-You can also set up alarms to notify you when you’ve already spent too much time on a blacklisted website – for example, you can set the daily upper limit for Facebook to 2 hours, and an alarm will go off when the 2 hours expire.
+You can also set up alarms that notify you when you’ve already spent to much time on a blacklisted website – for example, you can set the alarm up so that it notifies you when the 2 hours you’ve designated as the daily upper limit for Facebook, expire.

 My Noise – noise generator